allenai/rslearn/design/Overview.md

 are separated mainly because mosaic and band remixing, if enabled, are easier to do in a second phase after data has been split up into tiles.

+Data sources can opt to directly expose an interface to materialize portions of items, making ingestion unnecessary.
+This is useful if the data source has cloud-optimized GeoTIFFs or XYZ tiles that support random access.
+In this case the data source can be marked with `"ingest": false` and it will be directly materialized from the data source rather than materializing from the tile store.

 Materialize
 -----------